My 10GHz QSO Log

 Jack VK2TRF, my regular "partner in crime" haha when it comes to uWave hilltopping activities.

-Click on images below for full size pics
+Click on images above for full size pics

 Left - The 2 dishes; Centre - Me transmitting on Jack's dish; Right - Ted and his setup at Mt Gibraltar